 An added advantage of this design is that the actual Power / Boge or Tendon Joint can be removed quickly, leaving the deck plate on the board.
 This can be particular a convenient feature for windsurf schools and rental centres that need to stack or store boards as efficiently as possible, or who wish to make it less easy to remove the baseplate.

 A disadvantage with the double t-nut system is that the available range on the mast track is limited by the off-centre bolts.

 Baseplate Disconnection Safety

-Baseplates have safety features to hold board and rig together in the event that the joint fails.
+Baseplates have safety features to hold the board and rig together in the event that the joint fails.

-Situations where the board and rig become separated are potentially life-threatening, particularly if the sailor loses the board, so this is a super-important feature of all baseplates.
+Situations, where the board and rig become separated, are potentially life-threatening, particularly if the sailor loses the board, so this is a super-important feature of all baseplates.

-Powerjoint / Boge joint and Cardan joints come with a webbing strap to prevent the lower and upper parts becoming detached.
+Powerjoint / Boge joint and Cardan joints come with a webbing strap to prevent the lower and upper parts from becoming detached.
 Sailing back with a broken joint is not to be recommended, and will most likely damage your board, but depending upon where the joint breaks this may be the least of your concerns!

 Tendon joints and Powerjoints are subject to wear.
 We strongly recommend that you inspect your joint well before each session.

 Powerjoints are easy to inspect: just bend them in various directions and visually check for signs of deterioration or damage.
 If the rubber is cut or dried out, or the top/bottom shows signs of splitting, we recommend replacement.